Synthik-Labs/docs/README.md

 # Synthik SDK Client Documentation

-Welcome to the official Synthik SDK\!
+Welcome to the official documentation for the Synthik SDK\!
 This repository provides powerful, well-typed clients for both **Python** and **TypeScript** to seamlessly integrate with the Synthik Labs API for synthetic data generation.

-Whether you're working in a Python backend or a TypeScript/JavaScript project, our SDKs are designed to be intuitive, robust, and easy to use.
+This document is structured to guide you from installation and authentication to advanced usage for each SDK.

 -----